Skip to main content

 • The program will be either half day (2.5 hours, 5 days a week) or full day (5 hours per day, 5 days a week).

-• The program will be run by three community-based organizations:
+• The program will be run by community-based organizations.
+The participating preschools will be decided shortly.

 • The program follows the Commack School District calendar.